markround/tiller/docs/plugins/vault.md

 ## Authentication

 Vault requires a token in order to connect to it.
-If you omit the token parameter, Tiller will look for it in your `~/.vault-token` file (which is created automatically when vault is started in dev mode).
+If you omit the token parameter, Tiller will first look in the `VAULT_TOKEN` environment variable, and then look for it in your `~/.vault-token` file (which is created automatically when vault is started in dev mode).

 ```yaml